jbrtsmbrr/portfolio/public/assets/blogs/awesome-toggle.md

 After watching this, I had the idea to attempt doing the UI in the video myself.
 Guess what, I was successful.
 Yay! 🎉🥳
-And now I want share it with you. 🔥
+And now I want to share it with you. 🔥

 ### What we're going to use?